 If I do not receive an official invitation to one of the official balls, can I still get tickets?

 Yes, though the price is likely going to be higher than the original price.
-More information is posted here as it becomes av
+More information may be posted here as it becomes available.

 How do I get tickets for one of the unofficial inaugural balls?

 Tickets for the “unofficial” balls are normally available through their sponsoring organizations.
-For the 2009 inauguration, over one hundred such galas were held by state societies, foundations, businesses, and other groups at a variety of locations in and around the Washington, D.C. area.
-In contrast, only ten official balls were held to celebrate the inauguration.
+For the 2013 inauguration, over eighty such galas were held by state societies and other groups at a variety of locations in and around the Washington, D.C. area.
+In contrast, only two official balls were held to celebrate the inauguration.
 Unofficial balls are therefore far more numerous and offer a greater variety of entertainment experiences that guests may enjoy.
-To find information about the unofficial balls that will be held in January, 2013, please see the list of unofficial inaugural balls on this site.
+A list of unofficial balls that will be held in January, 2017, will be available on this site.

 How much do tickets cost for the unofficial balls?